Aam-Digital/replication-backend/README.md

 - `DATABASE_URL` the URL where the CouchDB instance can be accessed
 - `DATABASE_USER` the name of a user that is a `member` of all databases inside the CouchDB instance.
 In case the proxy is also used to create new entries in the `_users` database, then this user needs to be `admin` in this database.
 - `DATABASE_PASSWORD` the password for the `DATABASE_USER`
+- `PERMISSION_DB` the database name where the permissions definition document is stored
 - `JWT_SECRET` a secret to create JWT tokens.
-They are used in the JWT auth wich works similar to CouchDB`s `_session` endpoint.
+They are used in the JWT auth which works similar to CouchDB's `_session` endpoint.
 This should be changed to prevent others to create fake JWT tokens.
 - `SENTRY_DSN` (optional) the [Sentry DSN](https://docs.sentry.io/product/sentry-basics/dsn-explainer/).
 If defined, error messages are sent to the sentry.io application monitoring & logging service.

 In case the backend is run through Docker, the args can be provided like this